 There are 2 school of thoughts between consumers when choosing between 18k and 14k gold.

 There are jewelry businesses (think of the big brands) and elites who feel that 18k gold is more “prestigious” than 14k gold because of the higher gold content.
 To these groups of people, any grade lower than 18k gold would be frowned upon as “cheap”.

 Having higher gold content means the wedding ring or jewelry item is going to cost much more.
 Besides being more expensive, 18 karat white/yellow gold is also softer than 14 karat gold.
 This means it is more susceptible to wear and tear.

 Personally, I belong to the other camp of people who think 14k is better.
 This is because I don’t get bothered by social stigmas and I value practicality over what others think.
 The truth is, most people will never be able to tell 14k jewelry apart from 18k gold jewelry.

 One of the downsides of 14k and 18k gold is that a small group of people may be allergic to the alloy materials.
 Nickel, a metal used to strengthen the material, can cause allergies or skin irritations (like red rashes).

-The other downside of adding a higher composition of alloys is that the jewelry piece is more susceptible to tarnishing overtime.
+The other downside of adding a higher composition of alloys is that the jewelry piece is more vulnerable to tarnishing overtime.
 This affects both types of 14k and 18k gold.
 The severity of tarnishing also depends on body chemistry and the environment the jewelry is worn in.

 That said, don’t let this information turn you off from 14 karat and 18 karat gold.
 The benefits far outweigh the cons of using 14k or 18k gold for your wedding band or engagement ring.